rushithakare766/flask-hello-world/README.md

 # flask-hello-world
-build and deploy code a simple flask application
+build and deploy code a simple flask application on AWS.